Jeff Arcuri

-Jeff Arcuri (born October 2, 1987) is an American stand-up comedian.
-He is known for his crowd work.
+Jeff Arcuri (born October 2, 1987) is an American stand-up comedian known for his crowd work.
+His stand-up special, Nice to Meet You, was released on Netflix in July 2026.

 Background

 Arcuri is from Monroe, Michigan.
 He is of Italian descent.

 Career

-A 2014 review by Jason Heidemann in The Chicago Tribune described Arcuri as "a joke machine".
 Arcuri has performed on the Late Show with Stephen Colbert, and Jeff Ross Presents Roast Battle.
 He has been a regular performer at the Comedy Cellar.
-In 2025 he embarked on a world tour of over 50 dates, following his "The Full Beans Fall Tour" in late 2024.
+In 2025, he embarked on his Unscripted world tour of over 50 dates, following his "The Full Beans Fall Tour" in late 2024.
+On July 7 2026, Arcuri's debut stand-up special, Nice to Meet You, was released on Netflix.

+A 2014 review by Jason Heidemann in The Chicago Tribune described Arcuri as "a joke machine".

 Personal life

 Arcuri married The Bachelorette star Katie Thurston in March 2025.
-The ceremony was brought forward to facilitate Thurston's treatment for breast cancer.
+The ceremony was moved up to facilitate Thurston's treatment for breast cancer.